Nerd Mr Butter

 Oops!
 Something went wrong while submitting the form.

-When it comes to online fundraising, there’s one social media platform that—for better or worse—is too big to ignore: Facebook.
+When it comes to online fundraising, there’s one social media site that—for better or worse—is too big to ignore: Facebook.

 How to set up a fundraiser on Facebook

-Here’s a rundown of the two most popular tools that verified nonprofits and their individual supporters can continue to use to raise money on the platform:
+Here’s a rundown of the two most popular tools that verified 501(c)(3) nonprofits and their individual supporters can use to raise money directly through the platform:

 2. Facebook fundraising pages 📣

 The bread and butter of raising money on Facebook, peer-to-peer fundraising pages bring in a whopping 97% of all nonprofits’ revenue from the platform.
-Both organizations and your individual supporters can create a dedicated Facebook page to raise money for your mission, but as with the Facebook donate button, you need to be a verified 501(c)(3) nonprofit to receive any funds.
+With peer-to-peer Facebook fundraising pages, your organization can:

 The pros and cons of fundraising on Facebook

-Facebook fundraising has brought in more than $5B (and counting) for charity and individual causes (mostly from small donations of less than $25).
-While these numbers tell an exciting story, many nonprofits continue to have a love-hate relationship with raising money on the platform.
+Facebook fundraising has brought in more than $5B (and counting) for good causes.
+While these numbers tell an exciting story, many nonprofits continue to have a love-hate relationship with raising money directly on the platform.

-On the plus side, fundraising on Facebook is:
+On the plus side, fundraising directly on Facebook is:

-👍 Quick to launch: Once your nonprofit is verified, creating a Facebook fundraising page takes just a few steps.
+👍 Quick to launch: Once your nonprofit is verified, creating a Facebook fundraising page takes just a few steps for both organizations and their individual supporters.

-👍 Easy for donors: Facebook users have the option of linking their credit card or payment information right to their Facebook account, making donating secure and speedy.
+👍 Easy for donors: Facebook users can link their payment information right to their Facebook account for fast giving.

 Nonprofits also face several drawbacks when fundraising directly through Facebook, including:

-👎 Lack of donor data: Facebook doesn’t share your donors’ contact information (not even email addresses) unless donors opt in—and few do.
-This enormously limits your ability to thank new donors and welcome them to your cause, which are primary ways that nonprofits retain and grow relationships with their supporters.
+👎 Lack of donor data: Facebook doesn’t share your donors’ contact information unless donors opt in—and few do.
+This enormously limits your ability to thank new donors, welcome them to your cause, and build relationships for future engagment.

 👎 Growing public distrust: Between privacy concerns, “fake news,” and data breaches, public perception of Facebook is a rollercoaster, to say the least.
-If users don’t trust Facebook, they’ll be wary of entering their payment details to donate.
-There’s a risk of losing donors with each scandal.
+If users don’t trust Facebook (or Meta), they may be wary of entering their payment details to donate.

 6 tips for successful fundraising on Facebook

-These six tips will help you incorporate Facebook into your fundraising strategy and make the most of a hugely popular social media platform.
+These strategies will help you incorporate Facebook into your fundraising plan and make the most of a hugely popular social media platform—without putting all of your eggs in one basket.

 1. Drive donations to a fundraising platform instead 🧈